Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 To avoid this infinite cascade of transitions occuring in vacuum, the authors of \cite{BK1} then consider gravity coupled to a massless scalar field $\phi$, and modify the ansatz \eqref{kl_ansatz} and relations \eqref{kasner1} to

-For particular choices of generalized exponents $(p_1, p_2, p_3, p_{\phi})$, for instance the tuple $(\frac{1}{3}, \frac{1}{3}, \frac{1}{3}, \frac{1}{\sqrt{3}})$, it is now possible for the subcriticality condition \eqref{subcriticality} to hold near $\tau = 0$, and as such the ansatz \eqref{kl_ansatz2} is consistent, and moreover, conjecturally stable.
+For particular choices of generalized exponents $(p_1, p_2, p_3, p_{\phi})$, it is now possible for the subcriticality condition \eqref{subcriticality} to hold near $\tau = 0$, and as such the ansatz \eqref{kl_ansatz2} is consistent, and moreover, conjecturally stable.
 We note that in this context, the condition \eqref{subcriticality} is identical to $\min \{p_I(x) \} > 0$, i.e.~all Kasner exponents being positive.
 There still exist, of course, choices of exponents that violate \eqref{subcriticality}; the corresponding spacetimes are then subject to an instability with the same Kasner transition map \eqref{transition}, to which we append the transition of the scalar field coefficient: $p_{\phi} \mapsto \acute{p}_{\phi} = \frac{p_{\phi}}{1 + 2 p_1}$.
 After a finite number of such transitions \cite{BK1}, one will reach a tuple of generalized Kasner coefficients obeying \eqref{subcriticality}.
-Hence a scalar field is often referred to as a stiff matter model, as in Conjecture~\ref{conj.cosmo}.
+Hence, a scalar field is often referred to as a stiff matter model, as in Conjecture~\ref{conj.cosmo}.

 We make one final observation.
 The source of the instability in \cite{BK1, BKL1} is a spatial curvature term, which is actually suppressed in spherical symmetry.
 However, in \cite{BK2}, the authors argue that one can alternatively use an electromagnetic field to source the instability, and that the transition map \eqref{transition} between different regimes of Kasner exponents is identical.
 This is consistent with the stability of the Schwarzschild interior in spherical symmetry for electromagnetism-free matter models \cite{DejanAn, Christo1}, in contrast with Theorem~\ref{thm.intro} and Theorem~\ref{violent.thm}.